andreduong-zz/box-office-prediction/README.md

 # Model Building

-I am a simple man.
-If I were to build Machine Learning models for a real life project, I would choose the best, most powerful, most efficient models that are available.
-That being said, I decided to hop on the XGBoost hype train for the first time.
-XGBoost stands for Extreme Gradient Boosting.
-It is THE favorite Machine Learning algorithm of top Kagglers, and sometimes you can even see people winning Kaggle competitions using ONLY XGBoost.
+XGBoost is one of, if not the most powerful Machine Learning model that is used widely by top Kagglers.
 XGBRegressor offers many tuning parameters which can be used to reduce the training time and accuracy significantly.
 In this project, I implemented XGBoost, added some parameters to my model, then checked for feature importance.
 I also used the plot_importance function to evaluate the features.
 Here is the top five:

 ![pic](pic/features.png)

-On top of XGBoost, I also built a CatBoost (my second favorite boost model after XGBoost) model, got predictions from both models, and practiced ensemble by simply taking weighted average of the results.
-You can check [this notebook](https://nbviewer.jupyter.org/github/andreduong/box-office-prediction/blob/master/box-office-prediction.ipynb) for the codes.
+On top of XGBoost, I also built a LightGBM (my second favorite boost model after XGBoost) model, got predictions from both models, and practiced simple ensemble method stacking.
+After stacking two baseline models, my loss score improved from ~1.94 to 1.89.

+You can check [this notebook](https://nbviewer.jupyter.org/github/andreduong/box-office-prediction/blob/master/box-office-prediction.ipynb) for full codes.

 # Conclusion

-In this project, I practiced data cleaning, exploratory data analysis, data visualization, feature engineering, writing pipelines, dimensionality reduction,  building various boosting models (XGBoost, CatBoost), and simple ensemble learning.
+This project is still, to this day, my longest data science project.
+I learned a lot of new concepts/techniques from doing this project, from coding pipelines, Python OOP, to new powerful boost Machine Learning models (LightGBM, XGBoost) and simple ensemble method (stacking).